Waterborne resin

-Waterborne resins are sometimes called water-based resins.
-They are resins or polymeric resins that use water as the carrying medium as opposed to solvent or solvent-less.
+Waterborne resins, or water-based resins, are resins, including or polymeric resins, that use water as the carrying medium, as opposed to those used with other solvents or with none.
 Resins are used in the production of coatings, adhesives, sealants, elastomers and composite materials.
-When the phrase waterborne resin is used, it usually describes all resins which have water as the main carrying solvent.
-The resin could be water-soluble, water reducible or water dispersed.
+Waterborne resin usually describes all resins for which water is the main carrier.
+They could be water-soluble, water reducible or water dispersed.

 History

 Most coatings have four basic components.
-These are the resin, solvent, pigment and additive systems but the resin or binder is the key ingredient.
+These are the resin, solvent, pigment and additive systems but the resin, or binder, is the key ingredient.
 Continuing environmental legislation in many countries along with geopolitics such as oil production are ensuring that chemists are increasingly turning to waterborne technology for paint/coatings and since resins or binders are the most important part of a coating, more of them are being developed and designed waterborne and there is a constantly increasing use by coating formulators.
-The use of waterborne coatings and hence waterborne resins really started to grow in the 1960s led by the United States and was driven by: a) the need to reduce flammability; b) environmental legislation aimed at reducing the amount of solvent vapor (VOC - Volatile organic compound) discharged into the atmosphere; c) cost; d) political factors i.e. security of supply.
+The use of waterborne coatings and hence waterborne resins really started to grow in the 1960s led by the United States and was driven by: a) the need to reduce flammability; b) environmental legislation aimed at reducing the amount of solvent vapor (volatile organic compounds, VOCs) discharged into the atmosphere; c) cost; d) political factors i.e. security of supply.
 All these factors helped the desire to reduce the reliance on oil derived solvents.
 The use of water as the carrying solvent for coatings and hence resins has been increasing ever since.
 The same holds true for adhesives.
 Water is generally a low cost (but not free) commodity in plentiful supply with no toxicity problems so there has always been a desire to produce paints, inks, adhesives and textile sizes etc. with water as the carrying solvent.
 This has required the production of waterborne resins designed for these systems.
 In recent years legislative pressure has ensured that waterborne systems and hence waterborne resins are coming increasingly to the fore.